 People with irritable bowel syndrome (IBS) may dread their daily activities because the pain, gas, constipation, and diarrhea can be debilitating.
 If chronic pelvic pain related to IBS holds you back from doing the things you love, Melissa A. Delgado, MD, FACOG, of The Chronic Pelvic Pain Center of Northern Virginia can help.
 Dr. Delgado specializes in the treatment and management of most chronic pelvic pain conditions, including IBS.
 She determines the cause of your pain and discomfort and treats it effectively for noticeable relief.
-To schedule an appointment in the Annandale, Virginia office, call or click today.
+To schedule an appointment in the Vienna, Virginia office, call or click today.

 Irritable bowel syndrome (IBS) is a common chronic disorder affecting the large intestine.
 Common IBS symptoms include:

 IBS has no known cause, but doctors have identified several contributing factors including: